rohandhar6824-debug/SVD-image-compression/README.md

 # SVD-image-compression
- Image compression using Singular value decomposition (SVD) used in MATLAB
+ Image compression using Singular value decomposition (SVD) used in MATLAB which compress images using linear algebra
  - Setup Environment
 - Open MATLAB.
 - Place the image file you want to compress in the current working directory.